When a friend sent her latest book to press, I replied, “Congrats! Do you usually reward yourself, or is sending it off reward enough?”

 Each sermon is based on a gospel text for “Ordinary Time” leading up to the Advent/Christmas season 2015 (yes, this project does have a long lead time!).
 And each relates to “ordinary” everyday life with titles like Jesus’ No-Nonsense Guide to Getting Rich, Jesus’ No-Nonsense Guide to Success, Jesus: the Original Superhero?

 As for reward, well yesterday it seemed like reward enough just to finish my manuscript and send it off, plus we had Vietnamese salad rolls for a celebratory supper afterward.
 But today, hmmm, I think I’m looking for something more. . . .

-What about you?
-Do you reward yourself when you’ve successfully reached a deadline?
+Writing/Reflection Prompt: Do you reward yourself when you’ve successfully reached a deadline?
 Or is finishing reward enough?

 For more on writing and other acts of faith,

 sign up here for free email updates and receive

 a copy of How to Pray When Prayer Seems Impossible